Interrupts

 FF0F — IF: Interrupt flag

-When an interrupt request signal changes from low to high, the corresponding bit in the IF register is set.
-For example, Bit 0 becomes set when the LCD controller enters the VBlank period.
+When an interrupt request signal (some internal wire going from the PPU/APU/… to the CPU) changes from low to high, the corresponding bit in the IF register becomes set.

 Interrupt Handling